Healthcare and social welfare system and responsibilities

 Ministry of Social Affairs and Health

-- Prepares legislation and guides its implementation
+- drafts legislation and guides its implementation

-- Is responsible for links with political decision-making
+- is responsible for links with political decision-making.

 Research and development

-- National Institute for Health and Welfare
+- the Finnish Institute for Health and Welfare

-- Finnish Medicines Agency Fimea
+- the Finnish Medicines Agency Fimea

-- STUK - Radiation and Nuclear Safety Authority
+- the Radiation and Nuclear Safety Authority

-- Finnish Institute of Occupational Health
+- the Finnish Institute of Occupational Health

 Licences and monitoring